Space-time least-squares Petrov-Galerkin projection for nonlinear model reduction: Space--time least-squares Petrov--Galerkin method

 \subsection{Weighting matrix and hyper-reduction}

-Hyper-reduction refers to reducing the computational complexity of nonlinear reduced-order models by introducing approximations of the nonlinear functions.
+Hyper-reduction refers to reducing the computational complexity of nonlinear ROMs by introducing approximations of the nonlinear functions.
 This is typically achieved via collocation (wherein the nonlinear functions are simply sampled) \cite{astrid2007mpe,ryckelynck2005phm,LeGresleyThesis} or function-reconstruction approaches (e.g., gappy POD \cite{sirovichOrigGappy}, empirical interpolation \cite{barrault2004eim,chaturantabut2010journal}), wherein the nonlinear function is approximated from a sample of its entries via interpolation or least-squares regression \cite{astrid2007mpe,bos2004als,chaturantabut2010journal,galbally2009non,drohmannEOI,CarlbergGappy,carlbergJCP}.
-In the case of (spatial-projection-based) LSPG, it has been shown that hyperreduction can be realized by particular choices of the weighting matrix \cite{carlbergGalDiscOpt}.
-We now propose several choices for the space--time weighting matrix $\weightmatst$, some of which will lead to hyper-reduction for the \methodAcronym\ method. \reviewerB{All of these hyper-reduction methods will ensure that the computational cost of the \methodAcronym\ method is independent of both the spatial and temporal dimensions characterizing the full-order model if the Jacobian of the space--time residual is sparse, i.e., the number of nonzeros per row of the matrix $\partial\res/\partial \solDummy$ is `small' and is independent of both the spatial and temporal dimensions $\nspacedof$ and $\ntimedof$, respectively.
-This is sometimes referred to as the $H$-independence condition \cite{drohmannEOI}.}
+In the case of (spatial-projection-based) LSPG, it has been shown that hyper-reduction can be realized by particular choices of the weighting matrix \cite{carlbergGalDiscOpt}.
+We now propose several choices for the space--time weighting matrix $\weightmatst$, some of which will lead to hyper-reduction for the \methodAcronym\ method. \reviewerBRtwo{ All of these hyper-reduction methods will ensure that the computational cost of the \methodAcronym\ method is independent of both the spatial and temporal dimensions characterizing the FOM if the Jacobian of the space--time residual is sparse, i.e., the number of nonzeros in $ \vectorize{ \frac{\partial\resEntryi{i}}{\partial \solDummy}(\timeArg{n};\solDummyOpt;\param) }\in\RR{\nspacedof\ntimedof} $, $i\innat{\nspacedof}$, $n\innat{\ntimedof}$ is `small' and is independent of both the spatial and temporal dimensions $\nspacedof$ and $\ntimedof$, respectively.
+This is sometimes referred to as the $H$-independence condition \cite{drohmannEOI} and is inherited directly from $H$-independence of the spatial residual $\resn$, as $ \nnz{\vectorize{ \frac{\partial\resEntryi{i}}{\partial \solDummy}(\timeArg{n};\solDummyOpt;\param) }} = \sum_{j=0}^{\knArg{n}}\nnz{ \frac{\partial \resArgEntry{i}{n}}{\partial \solDummy^{j}}(\solDummyOpt^{n},\ldots,\solDummyOpt^{n-\knArg{n}};\param)} $, where $\nnzNo$ denotes the number of nonzeros of its argument. }